scoconno/scoconno.github.io/mind/animals/sig.md

 ---
 layout: mindweekly
-title: Essay
+title: Signature Assignment
 ---

+### Introduction

+It is a live question what animals, if any, have consciousness, and, if any do, what that consciousness might be like.
+In your signature assignment for this course, you will put forward as forcefully as you can an argument that some animal of your choice does have consciousness.

 ### Task

-Compare and contrast the Higher Order Perception and Higher Order Thought theories of Consciousness.
-Which theory seems more plausible to you?
-Give reasons for your answer.

 Your paper must include the following parts:

-1. Explain the Higher Order Perception theory of consciousness in your own words.
-Use simple examples.
-2. Explain the Higher Order Thought theory of consciousness in your own words.
-Use simple examples.
-3. Identify and explain the central difference between these two theories.
-4. Conclude by stating which theory seems most plausible.
-Do this by raising some problem for one of these theories that is not a problem for the other.
+1. Explain what you take to be most important feature of consciousness, e.g., phenomenal consciousness, or self-consciousness, or the neural correlates of consciousness, etc. These are just a few possibilities.
+More are discussed [here](https://plato.stanford.edu/entries/consciousness-animal/).
+2. Explain why, according to you, this is the most important feature of consciousness.
+3. Identify some animal that you think has this feature of consciousness.
+Provide ample evidence that this creature does have consciousness in this way.
+4. Consider one objection to your claim that your chosen creature is conscious in the way described.
+5. Respond to this objection.

+**Important Notes**

-**NB:** Failure to include any of these parts will result in a loss of points.
+1. Failure to address any of these tasks will result in a loss of points.
+2. The encyclopedia entry [here](https://plato.stanford.edu/entries/consciousness-animal/) offers an introduction to the topic.
+Identify 2-3 readings that seem interesting to you and pursue them.
+3. You will research your chosen animal.
+You can ask a librarian for help if you are unable to find relevant material.
+4. Include citations and a full bibliography.
+Pick your favored citation style.

 ### Word Count

-Your essay must be 500-750 words long.
-Essays shorter than 500 words or longer than 750 words will lose points.
+The body of your essay must be 1000--1250 words long.
+Essays shorter than 1000 words or longer than 1250 words will lose points.
+The bibliography, header, etc., does not count towards the word count.

 ### Plagiarism